 - Discussion: How do we move forward?
 How can we create awareness, uphold our women, and promote the medicine wheel philosophy?

-Our Speakers For The Evening Will Include:
+Our Speakers Will Include:

 Marissa is an Indigenous Doula coming from the Nisga’a and Nuxalk Nations, now working within the lower mainland she is passionate about helping mothers learn about there rights to practicing tradition, having a spiritual connection with their bodies, and having a ceremonial Birth.